joereddington/joereddington.github.io/_posts/2023-11-22-how-many-sublists.markdown

 The question was related to this situation: Bob had the excellent idea of using the list of Pokemon as their main index² and was wondering how much to categorize.
 The natural options are:

-* Every new thing they put into their memory palace is assigned a Pokemon and kept seperate from old stuff.
+* Every new thing they put into their memory palace is assigned a Pokemon and kept separate from old stuff.
-* We create a full hierachy - Bulbasaur leads to a list of 'courses I took at college' and then those lists lead to 'things I want to remember from Cybersecurity' and then those lists are the `payload' lists.
+* We create a full hierarchy - Bulbasaur leads to a list of 'courses I took at college' and then those lists lead to 'things I want to remember from Cybersecurity' and then those lists are the `payload' lists.
 * Somewhere in-between.

-...and Bob would like to know if there's an restrictions they should be aware of if they choose the first option.
+...and Bob would like to know if there are any restrictions they should be aware of if they choose the first option.

 In short: there is no limit³ and I'll show you how by stopping you thinking about lists and getting you to think about links.

 'How many nested sublists are possible?' is really the same question as 'how many links am I willing to follow to get to this stuff when I review?'⁸

 When I review I follow all the links to the end of the Piccadilly line.
 That's 53 links long, which suggests that I would also be willing to follow 53 links down through sublists to get where I want to go.
-That's a extremely high number of categories and I can't imagine any human needing to go that deep.
+That's an extremely high number of categories and I can't imagine any human needing to go that deep.

 That said: I don't think you should do it.
 I think it's very tempting to spend a long time designing the perfect memory palace but I'm against adding any friction at all to your process.
 I'd far prefer